 Engineering capital used to buy a defensible product.
 Building was hard.
 The hard part was the moat.
 That is no longer true.

-In 2026, building is the cheapest part of the stack.
+In 2026, building is the lowest-cost part of the stack.
 Cursor, Claude Code, v0, Loveable, and every new code-gen surface compress the engineering hours on a typical SaaS feature by an order of magnitude.
 The engineering team is not less valuable.
 The engineering team is no longer the gating cost of getting to a working product.
 The gating cost moved upstream.

 Distribution is the new moat.
 Andrew Chen wrote the original case for it years ago, and the thesis hardened through 2025 and 2026 as feature parity collapsed.
 Lenny Rachitsky's recent breakdown of the same shift goes further: the founders winning in software are the ones who own attention before they own a product surface.
 The ones losing are the ones who built the product first and assumed the audience would arrive on launch day.